contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.8.3 Audiovisual Materials

-Members may use audiovisual materials, such as CDs, DVDs, and computer presentations, in Church settings with the following restrictions:
+Audiovisual materials can help invite the Spirit and enhance gospel teaching in Church classes and meetings.
+Examples of these materials include videos, pictures, and music recordings.
+Use of these materials should never become a distraction or the main focus of the class or meeting.

-* They may not be used in sacrament meetings or in the general session of stake conference (however, appropriate recorded musical accompaniment may be used if a piano, organ, or accompanist is not available).
+Members should not use audiovisual materials in sacrament meetings or in the general session of stake conference.
+However, recorded music may be used in these meetings if needed to accompany hymns.
-* They may not be used if such use is restricted by copyright (see [38.8.11](38-church-policies-and-guidelines.md#38811-copyrighted-materials)).
-* They may not be used if they contain material that is not suitable for Church settings.

-Audiovisual materials that meet these criteria may be used in the chapel during meetings other than sacrament meeting or the general session of stake conference if they are an important part of the meeting.
+Members should obey all copyright laws when using audiovisual materials (see [38.8.12](38-church-policies-and-guidelines.md#38812-copyrighted-materials)).
+They should only use materials that are in harmony with the gospel and help invite the Spirit.

 ### 38.8.4 Autographs and Photographs of General Authorities, General Officers, and Area Seventies